m-barthelemy/vpn-webauth/README.md

 - `ORIGINALIPHEADER`: the header to use to fetch the real user/client source IP.
 Optional.
 If running this app behind Nginx for example, you will need to configure Nginx to pass the real client IP to the app using a specific header, and set its name here.
 Traditionally, `X-Forwarded-For` is used for this purpose.
 Default: empty.
 - `ORIGINALPROTOHEADER`: the header to use to fetch the real protocol (http, https) used between the clients and the proxy.
 Default: `X-Forwarded-Proto`.
 - `PORT`: the port to listen to.
 Default: `8080`
-- `REDIRECTDOMAIN`: the base URL that oAuth2/Google will redirect to after signing in.
-Default: http://`HOST`:`PORT`
-  > You need to set it to the user-facing endpoint for this application, for example https://vpn.myconpany.com.
 - `SIGNINGKEY`: Key used to sign the user session tokens during the web authentication.
 By default, a new signing key will be generated each time this application starts.
   > Regenerating a new key every time the application starts means that all your users web sessions will be invalid and they will have to sign in again if they need a new VPN "session".
   > It is recommended that you create and pass your own key.
 - `WEBSESSIONVALIDITY`: How long a web authentication is valid.
 During this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
 Default: `12h`.
 Specify custom value as a number and a time unit, for example `48h30m`.

+### OAuth2
+- `OAUTH2PROVIDER`: The Oauth2 provider.
+Can be `google` or `azure`. **Mandatory**.
+- `OAUTH2CLIENTID`: Google or Microsoft Client ID. **Mandatory**.
+- `OAUTH2CLIENTSECRET`: Google or Microsoft Client Secret. **Mandatory**.
+- `OAUTH2TENANT`: Azure Directory tenant ID.
+Mandatory if `OAUTH2PROVIDER` is set to `azure`.
+- `REDIRECTDOMAIN`: the base URL that OAuth2 will redirect to after signing in.
+Default: http://`HOST`:`PORT`
+  > You need to set it to the user-facing endpoint for this application, for example https://vpn.myconpany.com.
+  > NOTE: You need to add this app redirect/callback endpoint (`REDIRECTDOMAIN/auth/google/callback` or `REDIRECTDOMAIN/auth/azure/callback`) to the list of allowed callbacks in your Google or Azure credentials configuration console.

 ### Multi-Factor Authentication
   - `ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
 If enabled, users will have to choose one of the available MFA options (see below).